“Your Gold Is Your Insurance Premium” In an Uncertain Market

 Gundlach said that loose economic policies are a major factor to blame in this erosion:

 We’re running our economy in a way that is almost like we’re not interested in maintaining global reserve currency status or the largest military or global call it superiority or control.
 As long as we continue to run these policies, and we’re running them more and more aggressively, we’re not pulling back on them in any way, we are looking at a road map that is clearly headed towards the U.S. losing its sole reserve currency status.

 As for how dire the greenback’s slump could be, Gundlach said that the U.S. dollar has been in a trend of declining highs since the 80s and could easily face a 25% loss in the near future.
-It is this severe bearishness that makes Gundlach very optimistic on gold’s prospects, as he expects gold’s price to skyrocket as soon as the dollar’s collapse accelerates.2021, gold as investment, gold price, shanghai gold exchange
+It is this severe bearishness that makes Gundlach very optimistic on gold’s prospects, as he expects gold’s price to skyrocket as soon as the dollar’s collapse accelerates.2021, Featured, gold as investment, gold price, shanghai gold exchange